-It's likely that the mezzanine, or half-floor, where Frankland worked was constructed between 1969 and 1972, as part of a larger project to overfloor the first floor offices.
-This process consisted of subdividing the rooms in half to create two ten-foot high offices, one above the other.
+A scheme was developed to capture new space in the old building by subdividing the rooms in half to create two ten-foot tall offices, one above the other.
+From 1969 to 1972, almost every office on the Capitol's first, second, and third floors received an overfloor (sometimes called half-floors or mezzanines).
 At the same time, offices were modernized by adding drop ceilings, fluorescent lighting, and institutional carpeting and furnishings.
-Original decorative paint had already been covered under layers of overpaint, paneling, and wallpaper.
+Original decorative paint had already been covered by layers of overpaint, paneling, and wallpaper.
 Almost every vestige of the Capitol's original elegance and character had disappeared.